 - Identify assistive devices and strategies that can be used for individuals with hearing loss

 - Understand the impact of recently passed federal legislation on over-the-counter hearing aids on the future of hearing care

 Dr. Lin completed his medical education and residency in Otolaryngology-Head & Neck Surgery at the Johns Hopkins School of Medicine and his Ph.D. at the Johns Hopkins Bloomberg School of Public Health.
 He completed further otologic fellowship training in Lucerne, Switzerland with Professors Thomas Linder and Ugo Fisch.
 Dr. Lin?s clinical practice is dedicated to the medical and surgical management of otologic conditions, and his research is focused on studying questions at the interface of hearing loss, gerontology, and public health.

 Length: 60 minutes

-Details: Click here for information on recording, credits and connections.
+Details: Click here for information on format, credits, recording and connections.